220207-java-enterprise/assignments/chinook/chinook-sql-workbook.md

 Task – Create a query that leverages a system-defined function to return the most expensive track

-### 3.3 User Defined Scalar Functions
-Task – Create a function that returns the average price of invoice-line items in the invoice-line table

-### 3.4 User Defined Table Valued Functions
-Task – Create a function that returns all employees who are born after 1968.

 ### 4.0 JOINS
 In this section you will be working with combining various tables through the use of joins.
 You will work with outer, inner, right, left, cross, and self joins.